-Goresbrook School is an academy governed by The United Learning Trust who are the admissions authority and set their own admission criteria (page 20).
+Goresbrook School is an academy governed by The United Learning Trust who are the admissions authority and set their own admission criteria.
+The School Admissions Team processes applications for this school, and we will offer places on its behalf.

 Both Greatfields and Riverside are free schools with academy status, and Sydney Russell is an academy.
-All three schools are run by The Partnership Learning Trust.
+All three schools are run by the Partnership Learning Trust.
 Warren School is an academy governed by The Loxford Trust.

-These four schools are their own admissions authority, but they will follow the same admission criteria as Barking and Dagenham community schools and we will offer places on behalf of the school.
+These four schools are their own admissions authority, but they will follow the same admission criteria as Barking and Dagenham community schools.
+The School Admissions Team processes applications for these schools, and we will offer places on their behalf.

-All Saints Catholic School and Techology College is our only voluntary-aided school and, for that school, the governing body are the admissions authority that set their own admission criteria.
+All Saints Catholic School and Technology College is our only voluntary-aided school, and for that school, the governing body are the admissions authority that set their own admission criteria.